George Van Horn Moseley: Controversy

 While still on active service, Moseley expressed controversial opinions in public.
 In 1936, he proposed that the Civilian Conservation Corps be expanded "to take in every 18-year-old youth in the country for a six-month course in work, education and military training."
-In the late 1930s, when admitting refugees from Nazi persecution was a matter of national controversy, Moseley supported admitting refugees but added the proviso "that they all be sterilized before being permitted to embark.
+In the late 1930s, when admitting refugees from Nazi persecution was a matter of national controversy, Moseley supported admitting refugees but added the provision "that they all be sterilized before being permitted to embark.
 Only that way can we properly protect our future."

 Retirement

 Moseley retired from the Army in October 1938 with a statement that described the New Deal as a growing dictatorship: "We do not have to vote for a dictatorship to have one in America ...
 We have merely to vote increased government responsibility for our individual lives, increased government authority over our daily habits, and the resultant Federal paternalism will inevitably become dictatorship."
 Secretary of War Harry Woodring called his statement "flagrantly disloyal."
 In April 1939 he attacked Jews and said that he foresaw a war fought for their benefit.
 He attacked President Franklin D. Roosevelt for appointing Felix Frankfurter to the U.S. Supreme Court.
 He predicted that the U.S. Army would not follow the orders of FDR's leftist administration if they "violate all American tradition."
-He described fascism and nazism as good "antitoxins" for the United States, adding that "the finest type of Americanism can breed under their protection as they neutralize the efforts of the Communists."
+He described fascism and Nazism as good "antitoxins" for the United States that would "disappear when the disease of Communism is cured," adding that "the finest type of Americanism can breed under their protection as they neutralize the efforts of the Communists."
 Moseley understood that as a retired general, he remained subject to the War Department's jurisdiction, writing to a friend: "The only good I can do now is in keeping up quite a large correspondence with men who are in a position to influence public affairs.
 The enemy has completely silenced me, and I am handicapped, as I am still a Government official."
-Moseley also tried to lobby the New York National Guard adjutant to "cleanse" the state forces of all Jews and persons of color.
+Moseley also tried to lobby the New York National Guard adjutant general to "cleanse" the state forces of all Jews and persons of color.